-The Healthy Seedlings program is a 4th or 5th grade program consisting of 14 hands-on lessons each year.
+The Healthy Seedlings program is an elementary school garden-based nutrition education program that consists of 14 hands-on lessons each year.
 Lessons are taught by DUG staff and volunteers inside the classroom and utilize the school-based community garden as a learning environment.

 - School Garden Cultivator Volunteer Program